gautam899/HealthCare/README.md

-## A HealthCare Management System build with NextJs.
+## A Fully Responsive HealthCare Management System built with NextJs.

 # TechStack Used
 1. Nextjs